umassos/CarbonEdge/README.md

 poetry run sinfonia-tier<1/2>
 ```

+### Running Sinfonia locally

+For Sinfonia-Tier1, the

 To enable CarbonEdge, environment variables must be defined as specified in the CarbonEdge configuration section.
 For local development, we provide a convenient `--carbonedge-config` option to parse environment variables from a `.env` file.

-### Running Sinfonia locally

-For Sinfonia-Tier1

 To view help panels, you can run,
 ```
 poetry run sinfonia-tier<1/2> --help
 ```

 ### Sinfonia matchers